Independent Research Fellows Call

 Applications should be sent to:

 Fellowships will be hosted at the appropriate campus within NHLI.

-NHLI is a major department of Imperial College’s Faculty of Medicine and is a leading international research centre for investigating the causes of and mechanisms underlying many chronic diseases within the cardiovascular and respiratory systems, including chronic obstructive pulmonary disease (COPD), asthma, atherosclerosis and heart failure.
+NHLI is a major department of Imperial College’s Faculty of Medicine and is a leading international research centre for investigating the causes of and mechanisms underlying many chronic diseases within the cardiovascular and respiratory systems.
 We welcome applications from all candidates whose research interests encompass the cardiovascular and respiratory systems, from molecular biology through to clinical translation.
-For more information on the research interests within NHLI please visit our research pages.
-NHLI has a strong track record in securing funding from a wide variety of funders including research councils, charities and industry, with recent successes including a number of prestigious Junior, Intermediate and Senior Research Fellowships in both basic and clinical sciences.
-As an Athena SWAN Silver award holder, NHLI provides a very supportive environment in which to develop an independent research career, making available full access to training courses and staff support within the College, including the award winning Postdoc Development Centre and the Learning and Development Centre.
-Fellows also benefit from mentorship from world-leading academics to enable them to reach their full potential.
+For more information on the research interests within NHLI please visit other areas of the NHLI website.
+NHLI has a strong track record in securing funding from a wide variety of funders including research councils, charities and industry.

-To be considered for the scheme please submit a CV, with full publication list and details of all previous applications for fellowships, together with a short proposal (~500 words) outlining your research ideas and plan for developing an application for a personal research fellowship.
-Applications should be sent to Dr Maija Maskuniitty (firstname.lastname@example.org).
-If you have already identified an academic within NHLI with whom you would wish to work, please state this in your cover letter.
+Please email your CV, with full publication list and details of all previous applications for fellowships, and a short proposal (~500 words) outlining your research ideas and plan for developing an application for a personal research fellowship to Alex Dawes, NHLI Career Development Coordinator: firstname.lastname@example.org.
+Applications are currently closed.